What Is Your Vote For Fun Family Vacation Ideas?

 Getting Away Together

 When it comes to camping or amusement parks, I think they are fun.
-But camping would be a better weekend trip, and I would not consider it’a relaxing vacation.
+But family camping would be a better weekend trip, and I would not consider it’a relaxing vacation.
 And amusement parks are one day trips that are meant to be included in a week long vacation or a short trip with your friends for a day or two.

 This summer I am really feeling a trip to Virigina beach.
 We can have fun on the beach, go to Water Country USA and Busch Gardens, the aquarium, and even Williamsburg if we are feeling a day of historical goodness.